FortniteFevers/AutoLeak/README.md

 - Automaticlly Tweet out news feed and detect for a change
 - BenBot Support for searching cosmetics
-- Merge images by using the new 'Merge Images' command in AutoLeak (Merging images automatically saves to the new "merged" folder!)
+- Merge images by using the new 'Merge Images' command in AutoLeak
+- Checking for Shop Sections
+- Grab cosmetics from a specific pak
+(Merging images automatically saves to the new "merged" folder!)

 More coming soon!